 Since 2012, housing prices in King County have increased by nearly 120 percent.
 The cost of living has spiked across our region, leaving many workers and families with limited access to affordable housing.

-The expensive Seattle-area housing market has placed mounting pressure on communities’ further north, as more and more workers get priced out of the market.
-These forces are driving up housing costs throughout the First Congressional District, leaving some families with the choice of long, costly commutes to work, or housing costs that consume most of their household income.
-For others, homeownership is not attainable, and the challenge of finding affordable rent is a constant struggle.
-Homelessness and housing insecurity remain a fact of life in our region, and we have an obligation to address this.
+The expensive Seattle-area housing market has placed mounting pressure on communities further north as more workers are getting priced out of the market.
+These forces are driving up housing costs throughout the 1st Congressional District, leaving some families with the choice of long, costly commutes or housing costs that consume most of their income.
+Homelessness and housing insecurity remain a fact of life in our region and we must address this crisis.

 I am committed to fighting to ensure that every American has access to affordable, safe, and stable housing.
-Housing challenges impact everyone, from local businesses trying to hire and retain a qualified workforce to our hardworking families and young Americans with hopes of starting a family, to seniors who have worked their whole lives to retire with dignity.
+Housing challenges impact everyone—local businesses trying to hire and retain a qualified workforce, our hardworking families and young Americans with hopes of starting a family, and seniors who have worked their whole lives to retire with dignity.